-Now that you know this, you’ll be able to turn your attention toward trying to spot current causes of brown spots.
+Now that you know this, you’ll be able to turn your attention toward trying to spot current causes of spots.
 It’s important to be vigilant when you’re caring for fiddle leaf fig plants and you’ll know a lot more about brown spot causes after reading the information below.

 2 – Scorching Is a Potential Cause of Brown Spots